 Slice the apples, add a little bit of lemon juice so the apples don’t brown (about 2 tsp for the amount of this recipe – finger the juice through the apples to cover the apples).

-Store the apple in an air-tight container, in the fridge, for up to one day.
+Store this healthy apple crisp recipe in an air-tight container, in the fridge, for up to one day.

 Make the crumble topping and put it in a separate ziplock bag, in the fridge.
 When ready to bake, remove from the fridge, and sprinkle the topping on top.
 Bake as directed.

-Prepare and bake the apple crisp according to the directions.
+Prepare and bake the apple dessert according to the directions.
 Cool the crisp completely, then cover it with a double layer of aluminum foil.
 Freeze for up to 3 months.

 Thaw overnight in the refrigerator, then warm in a 350°F oven for 20-25 minutes or until heated through.